Skip to content

 Does CarCareTruth rank specific oil brands?

 Not on this page.
-The grade and capacity are physical facts about your engine, not a brand call.
-We point you to the right viscosity in a quality full-synthetic and let you pick the brand.
+The grade and capacity are physical facts about your engine, not a brand call, so this tool keeps the two separate.
+We do rank oils, in our motor oil buying guide, scored on certification currency, additive evidence and the safety data behind each formula.
+Get your grade here first, then take it there.
 We never let an affiliate link change which grade we tell you to run.